New to the practice? Please complete the necessary paperwork before your first appointment.

-- If you are 17 years of age or older and will be seeing a therapist or psychologist, you may complete the necessary forms electronically (or alternatively, you may print the forms and fill in by hand).
-Please complete the following either electronically or print, complete and bring to your first appointment.
+- If you are 17 years of age or older and will be seeing a therapist or psychologist, you may complete the necessary forms electronically (or alternatively, you may print the forms and fill in by hand and bring them to your first appointment).

-- If you are 16 years of age or younger or you are the parent/guardian of a child or teen who will be seeing a therapist or psychologist, you may complete the necessary forms electronically (or alternatively, you may print the forms and fill in by hand).
-Please complete the following either electronically or print, complete and bring to your first appointment.
+- If you are 16 years of age or younger or you are the parent/guardian of a child or teen who will be seeing a therapist or psychologist, you may complete the necessary forms electronically (or alternatively, you may print the forms and fill in by hand and bring them to your first appointment).

 If you have questions, your therapist can answer them at your appointment.